Arizona Teacher License Defense Attorney | Education Licensing Lawyers

 - Physical neglect

 Educators (or anyone else) should never engage in these behaviors toward a student at any time.
-Doing so is a significant violation of their personhood and their rights to survive and thrive.
+Doing so violates the victim’s personhood and rights to survive and thrive.

 Arizona Teacher Sexual Relationship with a Student Issues